-Freelancers can sometimes seem like a mythical beast to those who work in full-time employment.
-Like the Sirens of Greek mythology, from afar they look great.
-They get to wear what they want, work from home and pick their own hours.
-Up closer inspection, though, life as a freelancer isn’t quite so leisurely.
-It’s certainly not easy, and is far from the carefree life many others assume it to be.
-So what, exactly, is a freelancer?
+Freelancers can sometimes seem like a mythical beast to those work in full-time employment.
+From afar, they look great; they get to wear what they want, work from home and pick their own hours.
+On closer inspection, though, life isn’t always quite so leisurely, and it’s certainly not the carefree walk in the park many assume it to be.

 All jobs vary in size as well, so it’s pretty common for a freelancer to be working on a number of projects at once.
 This also means they can have several different clients at the same time.
 A freelancer, therefore, has to be well-organised.
 This means keeping tabs on various conversations, deadlines and work in tandem.
 Without organisational skills, freelancers can really suffer.

-In the end, a freelancer is someone who is willing to take risks.
-Risks that involve putting the responsibility of their working life and career progression on themselves and doing all they can make rent at the end of the month.
+In the end, a freelancer is someone who’s willing to take risks.
+Risks that involve putting the responsibility for their working life and career progression on themselves and doing all they can to make their rent at the end of the month.